leoAshu/cyberbullying-classification/README.md

 - A CSV file that provides more than 47000 tweets labelled according to the class of cyber-bullying.
 - There are two columns in the dataset:
     - `tweet_text` - contains the tweet
-    - `Sentiment` - contains the class labels (6 types):
+    - `cyberbullying_type` - contains the cyberbullying class for each tweet (6 classes):
         - `age`
         - `ethnicity`
         - `gender`
         - `religion`
         - `other_cyberbullying`
         - `not_cyberbullying`
+- Citation:
+    - J. Wang, K. Fu, C.T.
+Lu, “[SOSNet: A Graph Convolutional Network Approach to Fine-Grained Cyberbullying Detection](https://ieeexplore.ieee.org/document/9378065),” Proceedings of the 2020 IEEE International Conference on Big Data (IEEE BigData 2020), December 10-13, 2020.

 > Note:
+>
 > These tweets either describe a bullying event or are the offense themselves, therefore explore it to the point where you feel comfortable.

 **Members**:
 1. Ashutosh Ojha